mariovalney/shipping-loggi-for-woocommerce/README.md

 We'll send all data about height, width, length and weight to Loggi and receive all the calculated packages.

+Loggi is only able to receive two packages by estimation.
+This way, if you deactivate the "Try to Merge Boxes" option 20 itens will generate 10 delivery estimations.

 ### What's the limit of sizes? ###

 Loggi has the limit of 55x55x55cm and 20kg.